JAB-led investor group to buy K-Cup maker Keurig for $13.9 billion

 The soda maker is mainly interested in Keurig's cold beverage business, he said.
 "It really makes more sense for someone with coffee experience to take this one on."

-Shares of at-home cold beverage maker SodaStream International Ltd (SODA.O) rose 10.6 percent to $15.51.
+Shares of at-home cold beverage maker SodaStream International Ltd rose 10.6 percent to $15.51.

 JAB is acquiring Keurig in partnership with investors that are shareholders in Jacobs Douwe Egberts, including Mondelez and entities affiliated with BDT Capital Partners.